arras-energy/gridlabd-old/docs/Subcommand/Matrix/Trapz.md

     Returns
     -------
-    trapz : float
+    trapz : float or ndarray
-        Definite integral as approximated by trapezoidal rule.
+        Definite integral of 'y' = n-dimensional array as approximated along a single axis by the trapezoidal rule.
+If 'y' is a 1-dimensional array, then the result is a float.
+If 'n' is greater than 1, then the result is an 'n-1' dimensional array.

     See Also
     --------
     sum, cumsum